Higher Education Certificate in Applied Canine Behaviour and Training

 Year 1

-• Academic Professional Skills
+- Academic Professional Skills

-• Principles of Canine Psychology and Basic Training
+- Principles of Canine Psychology and Basic Training

-• Professional Skills in the Industry
+- Professional Skills in the Industry

 Year 2

-• Canine Development
+- Canine Development

 You will need:

-A minimum of 48 UCAS points OR a relevant BTEC Level 3 and significant industrial experience
+- A minimum of 48 UCAS points

-UCAS points may be from qualifications such as T Levels, A Levels, BTEC Level 3 Extended Diplomas, Access to Higher Education Diplomas, and City and Guilds Advanced Technical Diplomas amongst others.
+UCAS points may be from qualifications such as A Levels, BTEC Level 3 Extended Diplomas, Access to Higher Education Diplomas, City and Guilds Advanced Technical Diplomas and T Levels.
 Please use the UCAS Tariff points calculator to determine the UCAS points value of your qualifications.

-Life and/or experience of non-traditional students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

 If an applicants first language is not English, or a Tier 4 student visa to study is required and GCSE English at grade 4/C or equivalent is not held, they will need to evidence their English language proficiency level, such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill).